isxuowo/mcwiki/Titanium-Sword.md

-The Titanium Sword looks- and acts- almost exactly like a diamond sword.
+The Titanium Sword initially acts almost exactly like a diamond sword.
 However, it can be modified at the Tinker Table with custom Enhancements that make it very powerful

 Recipe: